Skip to main content

 OBSERVATIONS

-• Each session has a duration of 1.5 hours.
+• Each regular session has a duration of 1.5 hours.

 • Course notes as well as codes written in Matlab will be distributed at the end of the course.

-• Certificate of Attendance will be issue at the end of the course.
+• Certificate of Attendance will be issued at the end of the course.

 • Contact information?
 Please email either of the instructors: Este endereço de email está protegido contra piratas.
 Necessita ativar o JavaScript para o visualizar. or Este endereço de email está protegido contra piratas.
 Necessita ativar o JavaScript para o visualizar.